venuskhamesi/BCG-x-Company-Data-Engineering-Project/README.md

-# 🔍 BCG X Data Science Project – Customer Churn Prediction for PowerCo

-Welcome to my end-to-end data science project completed as part of the **BCG X Virtual Experience Program on Forage**.
-This project reflects real consulting scenarios where data is complex, client problems are ambiguous, and the goal is to deliver clear, actionable insights that drive measurable business impact.

----

-## 🚀 Project Overview

-This case study focuses on **PowerCo**, a major gas and electricity provider concerned about losing customers.
-The objective was to analyze customer behavior and develop a machine learning model to predict churn, following the complete data science lifecycle—mirroring the approach used by consultants at BCG X.

----

-## 📌 Core Project Stages

-### 1. **Business Understanding & Problem Framing**
-- Interpreted vague client objectives and reframed them into actionable business questions.
-- Explored the concept of **price sensitivity** as a potential driver of customer churn.

-### 2. **Exploratory Data Analysis (EDA) & Cleaning**
-- Conducted thorough EDA using Python to identify trends, outliers, and missing values.
-- Visualized key patterns related to churn and energy usage behavior.

-### 3. **Feature Engineering**
-- Created **11 new features**, including time-based and pricing-related attributes.
-- Applied domain knowledge to improve feature relevance.

-### 4. **Modeling & Evaluation**
-- Built a **Random Forest Classifier**, achieving **85% accuracy**.
-- Evaluated the model using accuracy, precision, recall, and F1-score.
-- Assessed the impact of hyperparameter tuning (GridSearchCV) on model performance.

-### 5. **Insights & Recommendations**
-- Identified **price sensitivity** as a factor, but not the most dominant one in predicting churn.
-- Delivered a concise **executive summary** outlining actionable recommendations for client stakeholders.

----

-## 🎯 Key Learnings

-- Developed a **consultant mindset**—framing business problems with limited data and high ambiguity.
-- Strengthened practical skills in:
-  - Exploratory Data Analysis
-  - Feature Engineering
-  - Predictive Modeling
-- Practiced translating technical insights into **client-ready business narratives**.
-- Completed a full project independently, mirroring real-world consulting workflows.

----

-## 🛠️ Tools & Technologies

-- **Python**: pandas, NumPy, scikit-learn
-- **Visualization**: matplotlib, seaborn
-- **Machine Learning**: Random Forest Classifier, Mutual Information for feature selection
-- **Environment**: Jupyter Notebook
-- **Business Thinking**: Stakeholder communication, executive summary writing

----

-## 📈 Results Summary

-- Engineered **11 new features** from raw data.
-- Selected **38 numeric features** using statistical and model-based approaches.
-- Achieved **85% model accuracy** on test data.
-- Delivered business insights focused on **customer retention strategy**.

----

-## 💡 Final Thoughts

-This project was a powerful introduction to how **data science drives real business decisions**.
-More than just writing code, it required asking the right questions, interpreting the data critically, and communicating clearly with stakeholders.

-> *Data science is not just about models—it's about making data meaningful for decision-makers.*
+🔍 PowerCo Churn Prediction – A BCG X Virtual Project Welcome to my end-to-end data science project, completed through the BCG X Virtual Experience Program on Forage.
+This case study mirrors real consulting work—where data is messy, goals aren’t always clear, and the challenge is to deliver insights that matter.

+🚀 Project Snapshot
+PowerCo, a major energy provider, is concerned about rising customer churn.
+My task: analyze customer behavior and build a predictive model to anticipate who’s likely to leave—and why.

+Following the full data science lifecycle, I approached this problem like a consultant would: data-driven, strategic, and business-focused.

+📌 Project Breakdown
+1. 🔍 Understanding the Business
+Translated a vague client brief into focused, solvable business questions.

+Investigated how price sensitivity might influence churn.

+2. 🧹 Data Exploration & Cleaning
+Explored the data using Python to uncover trends, gaps, and outliers.

+Created visualizations to understand usage behavior and churn patterns.

+3. 🧠 Feature Engineering
+Built 11 new features, focusing on time-based behavior and pricing.

+Applied energy industry context to boost feature relevance.

+4. 🤖 Modeling & Evaluation
+Trained a Random Forest Classifier that reached 85% accuracy.

+Used precision, recall, and F1-score for balanced model evaluation.

+Tuned parameters using GridSearchCV to improve performance.

+5. 💼 Insights & Action
+Found that while price matters, it's not the sole reason for churn.

+Delivered an executive-friendly summary with targeted recommendations.

+🎯 Key Takeaways
+Through this project, I learned to think like a consultant—solving ambiguous problems with limited data.
+I also sharpened hands-on skills in:

+🔎 Exploratory Data Analysis

+🛠️ Feature Engineering

+🤖 Predictive Modeling

+💬 Business Storytelling

+I completed the entire pipeline independently, as it would be done in a real-world client engagement.

+🛠️ Tools & Tech
+Languages & Libraries: Python (pandas, NumPy, scikit-learn)

+Visualization: matplotlib, seaborn

+Modeling: Random Forest, Mutual Information

+Environment: Jupyter Notebook

+Consulting Skills: Stakeholder-focused analysis and executive summaries

+📈 Final Highlights
+Engineered 11 new features to capture deeper behavioral signals

+Selected 38 numeric variables using both statistical and model-based methods

+Achieved 85% model accuracy

+Delivered insights to help PowerCo refine its customer retention strategy

+💡 Final Thoughts
+This project was more than a modeling task—it was a hands-on simulation of how data science fuels real business decisions.
+It challenged me to ask the right questions, explore creatively, and communicate insights with clarity.